rorymckinley/vim-rubyhash/README.md

 * strings
 * Ruby-1.9 format

+## Usage

+To perform linewise conversions, the following are the default mappings:

+* <Leader>rs to convert all keys to symbols
+* <Leader>rt to convert all keys to strings
+* <Leader>rr to convert all keys to Ruby 1.9 format

+The defaults can be overridden - details in the docs.

 ## Caveat Emptor

-For now, the regular expressions that recognise hash keys are geared towards phrases containing only letters, numbers and underscores.
+The regular expressions that recognise hash keys are geared towards phrases containing only letters, numbers and underscores.
 This is admittedly, very limited, but I am hoping that, for now it will suffice for 80% of use cases.

 ## Installation